gamorosino/fixSidecar/README.md

 - Use the `--exam-card` option for Philips scanners to improve metadata accuracy.
 - This script supports both individual DICOM files and directories containing multiple DICOMs.

+---

+## Acknowledgments
+This work was supported by the following grant:
+NIH R01HD114489, CRCNS: Dense longitudinal neuroimaging to evaluate learning in childhood (Principal Investigator S. Vinci Booher)